-You may be able to buy them from greengrocers and supermarkets at low prices throughout the year but, if you want carrots with plenty of flavour, it’s worth growing your own.
-Apart from the classic-shaped orange root, there’s a wide selection of carrot varieties, available in an array of unexpected colours.
+If you want carrots with plenty of flavour, it’s worth growing your own.
+Apart from the classic-shaped orange carrots, there’s a wide selection of different varieties, available in an array of unexpected colours.

 Growing carrots from seed

 Good soil preparation is essential.
 Fork it thoroughly to break up lumps and remove as many stones as possible.
-Carrots prefer a light, well-drained but moisture-retentive soil, so it’s also worth adding some well-rotted organic matter.
+Carrots thrive in light, well-drained but moisture-retentive soil, so it’s also worth adding some well-rotted organic matter.

-For best results, sow carrots directly into the ground.
+Sow carrots directly into the ground.
 Make a seed drill (shallow trench) about 1cm deep using the edge of a hoe or trowel.
 Sow the seeds thinly along the bottom of the drill about 5-8cm apart.
 Cover them with soil, and water well using a watering can with a rose attached.
-You can also grow carrots in containers.

 Caring for your carrot crop

-Thinning out seedlings not only wastes time, it can also attract destructive carrot root fly.
-These pests detect the smell of crushed foliage when you pull the carrots up.
-So aim to sow your carrot seeds thinly to avoid having to handle the young plants.
-If you do choose to thin your carrot seedlings, please see our advice on how to reduce carrot root fly infestation.
+Thinning out carrot seedlings not only wastes time, it can also attract carrot root fly.
+These pests detect the smell of crushed foliage when you pull the carrots up, before laying eggs in the soil.
+Their larvae then go on to eat the carrot roots.
+Sowing carrot seeds thinly avoids the need to thin carrots.
+If you do choose to thin your carrots, see how to reduce carrot root fly infestation.

 How to harvest carrots